megmog88/Meg-Mixology-MS2/README.md

 ### Content
 * All written by myself(Meghan Jane Spence)
-* Used  cocktail DB API to get cockytail information running through my website
+* Used  cocktail DB API[https://www.thecocktaildb.com/api.php] to get cocktail information running through my website
 ### Media
 * Golden Border Cliparts #2506192 (License: Personal Use)
-*
+* Card Images I got from my sister as she had them available and made the background transparent for me.
+* Cocktail images come from the coktail API

 ## Acknowledgements
+* First and foremost my little sister(best friend) for helping with the logo and encouragement throughout, all be lockdowned seperately this time around.
+* The guys who have been working on site with me and having to hear me constantly until it works then have to endure me dancing.
+* My mentor(well in this case 2 mentors), Maranatha and Gerard.
+I had some last minute fighting to play catch up with , and they stepped in last minute to show me some valuable guidance.